jonaliang/pet-shop-start/README.md

 # Pet Shop

-This is the completed DApp for the Pet Shop workshop
+This is the empty DApp for the Pet Shop workshop.
+View the completed DApp [here](https://github.com/shionwahch/pet-shop)

 ## Installation